Maury Travis' house

 Travis was a sadist who recorded many of his crimes on videotape.

-The footage was so cruel and shocking that the officers who watched it were reportedly ordered to undergo counseling.
+The footage was so cruel and shocking that the officers who watched it had to undergo counseling.

 The killer didn't just physically torture his victims.
 He also psychologically abused them.